 Although there are an absolute ton of action cameras on the market these days, we are going to be focusing on the Spypoint Xcel 720 for todays article as we have seen a number of people reaching out and asking for advice on the camera.
 Due to this, we have decided to publish our ultimate Spypoint Xcel 720 review to try and help any of our readers who are considering purchasing the camera and to offer our opinion on its performance and how it holds up against the competition on the market right now.

 Now, before we go any further, you have to keep in mind that the Spypoint Xcel 720 was initially released in 2016 so it is definitely showing its age.
 Unfortunately though, unlike some of the competing action cameras on the market right now, the Spypoint Xcel 720 has not received a price reduction so the latest budget friendly action cameras such as the Apeman a79 absolutely blow it out the water while being around the same price point.

 In all honesty, we would highly recommend that our readers seriously consider going with something like the Apeman a79 over the Spypoint Xcel 720 as it is a much better camera.
 It offers better image quality, higher video resolution, and better all round functionality with the latest action camera technology as standard.
-This is why the Apeman a79 has managed to quickly and easily earn itself an excellent reputation amongst action camera users where as the Spypoint Xcel 720 has failed to make any real impression.
+This is why the Apeman a79 has managed to quickly and easily amongst action camera users where as the Spypoint Xcel 720 has failed to make any real impression.

 We know that the Spypoint Xcel 720 tries to bill itself as the action camera for hunters but in reality, it is just a regular entry-level action camera and you can purchase rifle mounts for any action camera and they are very cheap.
 This means that you are able to go with a better camera option like the Apeman a79 and purchase a suitable action camera mount and then use it as a hunting camera.